Assertions

 });

-The Tester shows where the error is when an assertion fails.
-When we compare complex structures, the Tester creates dumps of compared values and saves them into directory output.
-For example when imaginary test Arrays.recursive.phpt fails the dumps will be saved as follows:
+When an assertion fails, Tester prints what the error is.
+If we compare complex structures, Tester creates dumps of the compared values and saves them to the output directory.
+For example, if the fictional test Arrays.recursive.phpt fails, the dumps will be stored as follows:

 app/